tonywzhang/Study-Guide-Notes/javascript.md

 The prototype chain is a series of links between objects that reference one another.

+When looking for a property in an object, JavaScript engine will first try to access that property on the object itself.

+If it is not found, the JavaScript engine will look for that property on the object it inherited its properties from — the object’s prototype.

 ### Event Loop Lecture Notes

 JavaScript is a single threaded programming language.
 It can only run one thing at a time.